 1. First we pose the major questions which we need to answer.
 This we show below.
+This list is what we are seeking to obtain answers to and we shall accomplish this via the primary clinical research literature.

 The issue of what causes Type 2 Diabetes has been looked at by many and generally we all know it is a carbohydrate disorder, along with some lipid and protein issues as well, by as Banting and Best knew from the then clinical practice on Type 1 Diabetes, controlling carbs, near starvation, kept Type 1 patients alive, barely, but Type 2 patients could actually revert to normal if the BMI was brought below 22.5 early on in the disease.